 What are the side effects and risks of probiotics?

-Supplements are not monitored in the U.S. the way that food or medication is.
+Supplements play an important role when the diet is not adequate to supply our needs.
+In the case of probiotics, one's diet is the ideal source for probiotics.
+These are live bacteria and need to be carefully monitored, stored, and combined for the health benefits that one would be taking them for.
+At this time, supplements are not monitored in the U.S. the way that food or medication is.
 They fall under the Dietary Supplement Health and Education Act of 1994 (DSHEA).
 This requires that the dietary supplement or dietary ingredient manufacturer be responsible for ensuring that a dietary supplement or ingredient is safe before it is marketed.
 The only time that the U.S. Food and Drug Administration (FDA) may get involved is if action is needed to be taken against a manufacturer after the supplement is marketed and then found to be unsafe.
 This means that as much as we may know about probiotics, we can't be certain of the safety or content of the supplements available to us.

 There is one Voluntary Certification Program by which a supplement manufacturer can choose to be evaluated.
-ConsumerLab.com (CL) is the leading provider of independent test results and information to help consumers and health care professionals identify the best quality health and nutrition products.
+ConsumerLab.com (CL) is the leading provider of independent test results and information to help consumers and health-care professionals identify the best quality health and nutrition products.
 Products that have passed their testing for identity, strength, purity, and disintegration can print the CL Seal of Approval on their product.
-This is one step toward being confident that you are getting the amount and type of probiotic promised by the manufacturer.
+This is one step toward being confident that one is getting the amount and type of probiotic promised by the manufacturer.

-While some studies have shown many health benefits of probiotics, more research still needs to be done to be sure that they are safe and effective as a supplement and in foods.
-This is especially true for children, pregnant women, elderly people, and people with compromised immune systems.
-For people with suppressed immune systems due to disease or treatment for a disease (such as cancer chemotherapy), taking probiotics may actually increase your chances of getting sick.
-Always speak with your doctor before taking any supplement under these circumstances.
+Caution needs to be taken by everyone who chooses to take these supplements, but this is especially true for children, pregnant women, elderly people, and people with compromised immune systems.
+For people with compromised immune systems due to disease or treatment for a disease (such as cancer chemotherapy), taking probiotics may actually increase one's chances of getting sick.
+It has been shown that the use of various probiotics for immunocompromised patients or patients with a leaky gut has resulted in infections and sepsis (infection of the bloodstream).
+One case of bacteremia (bacteria in the bloodstream) was recently found when someone with active severe inflammatory bowel diseases with mucosal disruption was given Lactobacillus GG.
+Always speak with a doctor before taking any supplement under these circumstances.